Overview

 Figure 22: Main drivers of the energy consumption variation in industry

-The most effective measure for industry is the voluntary agreement, which began in 1996 and covers most of the energy consumption of industrial consumers.
+Source: ODYSSEEThe most effective measure for industry is the voluntary agreement, which began in 1996 and covers most of the energy consumption of industrial consumers.
 The most recent agreement ended in 2023 and achieved significant energy efficiency gains, following the trend of the previous editions.
+Since 2015, the Energy Efficiency Obligation system has complemented the voluntary agreement by involving obliged parties to play an active role in industrial energy efficiency improvement plans.

 Table 4: Sample of policies and measures implemented in the industry sector